-The following theorem is Theorem 3.2 of \cite{PT}.
-It shows that up to isotopy, irreducible Thurston obstructions cannot intersect the preimages of irreducible arc systems (except possibly the arc systems themselves).
-We will use this theorem to show that the extended map of an abstract Newton graph is Thurston equivalent to a rational map.
+The following theorem is \cite[Theorem~3.2]{PT}.
+It shows that, up to isotopy, irreducible multicurve obstructions cannot intersect the preimages of irreducible arc systems, except possibly the arc systems themselves.
+We will use this theorem to show that the extended map of every abstract Newton graph is Thurston equivalent to a rational map.